patrickdappollonio/intro-to-openshift/README.md

 ---

 * **Deployer:** The _semi-HA_ feature of OpenShift is, if either a change in the codebase for an S2I project or the container / pod went down, the Deployer will redeploy a new container.
+This is the _stubborn_ piece of the software.
 * **Docker SDN:** The software-defined network based on the Docker technology.
 Every time a container is created, Docker will create a software-defined network which may or may not use for communication purposes between containers.
 By linking two containers, you're specifying that they should resolve each other by container name as the host name.
 * **Authentication:** The current OpenShift authentication is based on `HTPasswd` which you can use to create development accounts in the OpenShift installation.